datadave/GADS9-NYC-Spring2014-Lectures/lessons/lesson08_probability_naive_bayes/README.md

 #### Objectives
 * Articulate Naive Bayes' advantages, flaws, applications and theoretical foundation
-* Explain how Naive Bayes is applied to classify text or Spam
+* Explain how Naive Bayes is applied to classify text
 * Be familiar with using the N.B. classifiers in NLTK and SKLearn
-* Create a basic Naive Bayes classifier
+* Create a basic Naive Bayes classifier that distinguishes between two speakers

 #### Materials
 * [NB_Gender_Names_NLTK:]() Notebook covering basics of Naive Bayes with single features